Germany confirms three further cases of coronavirus | DW | 28.01.2020

 The company in question was named as Webasto, which develops motor vehicle products, and is based near the Bavarian town of Starnberg.

-The first patient was considered to be in a "medicially good state," officials said, adding that the risk of infection for people in Bavaria remained low.
+The first patient was considered to be in a "medically good state," officials said, adding that the risk of infection for people in Bavaria remained low.

 The Bavarian case is the first known example outside of China of the infection spreading between people who are not closely related.